Artificial stones | Walls | forms – civillearners

 1) Cement concrete :

-This is a mixture of fine aggregate, cement, coarse aggregate and water.
+Cement concrete is a mixture of fine aggregate, cement, coarse aggregate and water.
 It may be cast-in-situ or pre-cast.
 It is widely used at present.
-If steel is used with cement concrete, it is known as reinforced cement concrete construction or R.C.C.
+If steel is used with cement concrete, it is known as reinforced cement concrete or R.C.C.

 2) Mosaic tiles:

-Mosaic tiles are pre-cast tiles made of concrete, with marble chips finished at its top surface are known as mosaic tiles.
-They are available in different shades and are widely adopted at present.
+Mosaic tiles are pre-cast tiles made of concrete, with marble chips on top of them called mosaic tiles.
+They are available in different desks and are currently widely adopted.

 3) Terrazo :